hyeyoo/hyeyoo.github.io/_posts/2022-12-17-virtualized-kernel-testing.md

 ### Mount virtiofs using /etc/fstab

-It's annoying to mount it every boot, so let's add the filesystem to /etc/fstab.
+It'd be annoying to mount it every booting, so let's add the filesystem to /etc/fstab.

 ```bash
 $ mkdir /virt
 $ echo 'virt /virt virtiofs rw,relatime 0 0' >> /etc/fstab
 ```

-# Setting up network
+# Setting up the network

-The Virtual Machine we created is part of virtual network called "default" because we passed over --network default to virt-install. and the network is NATed through the host.
+The Virtual Machine we created is connected to virtual network called "default" because we passed over --network default to virt-install. and the network is NATed through the host.

-However the VM cannot connect to internet yet, because DHCP isn't set up.
+However the VM cannot access internet yet, because DHCP isn't set up.
 So let's setup DHCP.

 ```bash
 cat > /etc/systemd/network/20-dhcp.network << EOF